Major & Minor

 You should major in linguistics if you enjoy learning about language.
 The major in linguistics prepares you for a variety of careers by providing courses that require problem-solving and data analysis; strong communication skills; independent, self-motivated work ethic; critical reading and argumentation skills; and sensitivity to and the ability to work with culturally diverse individuals and groups.
 The Linguistic Society of America has published an in-depth article about careers for people who study linguistics.

 The Institute of Linguistics offers two routes of study: a BA and a minor in linguistics.

 BA in Linguistics

-The Institute of Linguistics curriculum guides you in the how to study language scientifically.
+The Institute of Linguistics curriculum guides you in how to study language scientifically.
 You will develop skills that have general applications, including critical thinking, analytical reasoning, argumentation, and effective communication.
 Students who major in linguistics often go on to pursue careers or higher education in the fields of linguistics or related fields such as computer science, law, marketing, or any other field that requires the skills above.

 Minor in Linguistics